-Our law firm has experience in complex criminal litigation throughout Maricopa County and the knowledge of the law you need for a strong defense.
-Call today and speak to a professional Scottsdale defense lawyer, not a secretary or paralegal.
+Our law firm has experience in complex criminal defense litigation throughout Maricopa County and the knowledge of the law you need for a strong defense.
+Call today and speak to a professional Scottsdale criminal defense lawyer, not a secretary or paralegal.

-The Scottsdale criminal defense lawyers at Hallam Law Group genuinely have our clients’ best interests at heart.
-Your attorney will stand in your corner, defend your rights, and shine a light on the best path moving forward.
-Having an experienced defense lawyer for Scottsdale cases and courts will give you a distinct advantage during a criminal defense or trial.
+The Scottsdale criminal defense lawyers at Hallam Law Group law firm genuinely have our clients’ best interests at heart.
+Your criminal law attorney will stand in your corner, defend your rights, and shine a light on the best path moving forward.
+Having an experienced defense lawyer for a Scottsdale criminal defense case and courts will give you a distinct advantage during mitigation, hearings, plea deals, or trial.

 Hallam Law Group has years of hands-on experience and knowledge of the law, which helps to create an aggressive defense strategy and ultimately achieve the best possible outcome in your case.
 We know exactly how to challenge the State’s evidence and expose weaknesses in an individual case, giving you an edge in negotiating.
 If you need legal advice or help, contact Hallam Law Group.
 You’ll talk to a compassionate attorney who honestly cares about you and your case.

 Legal representation is crucial for those facing criminal charges in Scottsdale, AZ.
 The U.S. Constitution entitles every defendant to representation through either a private lawyer or a public defender.
 An attorney will have the capabilities to build a strong defense, combat the prosecution’s claims, dispute any evidence against you, and negotiate for the best possible outcome on your behalf.
 A good criminal defense attorney in Phoenix should be able to achieve the following:

 We make ourselves available so you can speak to & communicate with a lawyer at any time

 The consequences of inadequate representation in a criminal case can be severe, such as a prison sentence, significant fines, and a permanent criminal record.
 It’s important to have a knowledgeable, proven Scottsdale defense attorney argue on your behalf.